linnovate/mean/README.md

 * MongoDB - Download and Install [MongoDB](http://www.mongodb.org/) - Make sure it's running on the default port(27017).

 ## MEAN Modules
-* Mean presents a growing eco-system of MEAN based modules in the npm repository, To write (and contribute) your own MEAN based module checkout [mean-logger](https://npmjs.org/package/mean-logger)
+* Mean presents a growing eco-system of MEAN based modules in the npm repository, To write (and contribute) your own MEAN based module checkout [mean-logger](https://npmjs.org/package/mean-logger) for examples.

 ## Additional Packages